Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 The two main financial issues I see when valuing this business is the P/B ratio and the P/S ratio.

 Both of these are significantly high.
 The price to sales ratio according to Finviz.com is 11.25.
 On this particular occasion, I will consider this acceptable due to there being a profit margin of nearly 40%, a loyal consumer base, and an endless number of new opportunities.
-As discussed above, the P/B is concerning but the business structure doesn’t call for a lot of capital assets and there is not a price tag one can put on the intangibles of this company such as consumer loyalty, market dominance, brand recognition, etc.
+As discussed above, the P/B is concerning but the business model doesn’t require significant capital assets.
+Additionally, there is not a price tag which can be put on the intangibles of this company such as consumer loyalty, market dominance, brand recognition, etc.

-The last factor is qualitative and is the very reason FB’s stock price has sunk as of late.
-The uncertainty of new regulations, fines, advertisers, and users.
-I believe the pull back from the last three will take place within the next few months.
+I believe it is not the financials or fundamentals of the business that has led FB to tank; rather I think it has to do with the qualitative and industry factors such as: The uncertainty of new regulations, possibility of fines, and the potential loss of advertisers/users.
+I believe the volatility of these issues will be largely short-term in nature.
 New regulations on data collection and privacy would have been made regardless of this breach by FB or not.
-FB’s actions might have expedited new regulations but even still these regulations would have occurred.
-It is my belief that FB will adapt and move on.
-Zuckerberg is a innovator.
-He would not be considered an innovator if he did not test the waters with new products and projects.
-Some projects fail and some succeed.
-Regulations and norms alike have not been cemented as social media and the world wide web is still in its infancy.
-Overtime new regulations will be made clearer and the norm will be established.
-Until then, expect major players such as Amazon, Google, Netflix, and Facebook to continue to test the waters as data collection/storage is the future of personalizing customer experiences and advertising.
+FB’s actions might have expedited the updated rules but these wouldn’t have been circumvented.
+It is my belief that FB will adapt as always and continue to chug along.
+Zuckerberg is a pioneer and innovator; and true innovators continuously test the waters with new products and services.
+Most of these projects will fail; but for the few that do succeed, those are likely to be homeruns.
+Both the regulations and norms surrounding social media have not been cemented as technically we are still in its infancy.
+Overtime new regulations will add clarity and the norm will be established.
+Until then, expect major players such as Amazon, Google, Netflix, and Facebook to continue to push barriers as data collection/storage is the future of personalizing customer experiences and advertising.
 I believe whoever triumphs within the next decade in this single area will become the largest and most successful of them all.

 Conclusion – Facebook Privacy Issues